adrianferstera/Peristaltic_Haptic_Gui/README.md

 ### Description
 This solution creates a graphical user interface (GUI) to control 8 HerkuleX Smart Robot Servos asynchronously.
 Each servo is connected to a low pressure pump which is then connected to a wearable sleeve.
-By increase the pressure inside the tube, the tube elongates and vice versa.
-By increasing and decreasing the pressure inside the tubes, different kind of wave pattern can be applied to this wearable sleeve.
+By increasing the pressure inside the tube, the tube elongates and vice versa.
+With this increasing and decreasing procedure, different kind of wave patterns can be applied to the wearable sleeve.

 ### Using the Herkulex Gui Mapper
 This class uses 8 HerkuleX DRS 0602 to asynchrounsly perform different kind of wave patterns on the wearable sleeve.
 Therefore, the 8 servos need to have ID's between 1 and 8.